National Presbyterian Church: Covenant-First Presbyterian Church

 The pastor of the combined Covenant-First Presbyterian congregation from 1930 to 1946 was Albert Joseph McCartney.
 McCarthy advocated a great national church.
 His efforts were rewarded when the General Assembly took official steps to designate Covenant-First as “The National Presbyterian Church.”
-The designation became effective at services held on October 19, 1947, when President Harry S. Truman unveiled a bronze tablet bearing the church’s new name.
+The designation became effective at services held on October 19, 1947, when President Harry S. Truman unveiled a bronze tablet bearing the church's new name.
 Today, that bronze tablet is displayed outside the Chapel of the Presidents.

 The National Presbyterian Church

 Edward L. R. Elson, who succeeded McCarthy in 1946, worked to inspire the denomination to the potential for Christian witness and service by a national church.
 On October 15, 1947, clergy throughout the denomination and the city of Washington converged at the Covenant-First Presbyterian Church for a dedicatory service to establish that church as The National Church of the Presbyterian denomination.
-For the new national church of the denomination, the General Assembly, in conjunction with church leaders, was anxious to expand the facilities to support a wider array of religious, educational, and cultural activities.
+For the new national church of the denomination, the General Assembly, in conjunction with church leaders, was eager to expand the facilities to support a wider array of religious, educational, and cultural activities.
 His parishioner, President Dwight D. Eisenhower, whom Elson baptized in 1953, supported him in meetings with denomination leaders.

 The obsolescence of the existing church building, along with the lack of space to expand, were among the determining factors for selecting a new location.
 In January 1966 the congregation acquired its current property and began the design and construction of a new church complex.
 For three years during construction, the congregation worshipped in the Capital Memorial Seventh Day Adventist Church.
 The cornerstone of the new church was laid by President Eisenhower on October 14, 1967, and the congregation first worshipped in its new home on September 7, 1969.

 The year 1969 also marked the opening of the National Presbyterian School, a private school that now serves preschool through sixth-grade students.
 The school is open to children of all faiths in the Washington area.

 Edward L. R. Elson, who had overseen the conception, design, and construction of the new church, retired in 1973 to devote full-time to his duties as Chaplain of the United States Senate, a position to which he had been elected in 1969.

 Notable milestones

-Over the span of more than two centuries, the National Presbyterian Church or its antecedents have sponsored, hosted, or participated in a long list of events of historic interest.
-The church’s library and archives contain books, manuscripts, and photographs documenting occasions such as the following:
+Over the span of more than two centuries, The National Presbyterian Church or its antecedents have sponsored, hosted, or participated in a long list of events of historic interest.
+The church's library and archives contain books, manuscripts, and photographs documenting occasions such as the following: